-The costs may be similar in 2022.
-Parents will be informed, and confirmations will be made for our camp destinations, dates and all costs at the parent information evening occurring in Term 4.
+These prices will increase in 2024.
+Parents will be informed, and confirmations will be made for our camp destinations, dates and all costs at the parent information evening occurring in Term 4, 2023 or early Term 1, 2024

-Please note: Students school fee accounts must not be in arrears for students to be eligible to enrol in Outdoor Education.
+Please note: Students school fee accounts must not be in arrears for students to be eligible to enrol in Outdoor Environmental Education.